Windows XP - Standby Button Grayed Out

 System Standby

-To start off, let's go over what system standby is and what it does.
-After all, it never hurts to learn something new or refresh your memory, right?
+To start off, let’s go over what system standby is and what it does.
+After all, it never hurts to learn something new or refresh your memory.

 In a nutshell, system standby puts the computer to sleep.
 It is still alive, but not doing very much.
 Electricity usage slows to a trickle, monitors and other hardware gets turned off or switched to a standby mode, and anything you were doing gets saved to short term memory.
-Then, when you need to get back into the computer, the system will wake up and be up and running in a fraction of the time it took to turn back on from a shut down.
+Then, when you need to get back into the computer, the system will wake up and be up and running in a fraction of the time it would take to turn on.
 However, this great ability does come with some unexpected downfalls.

 Your Computer is Not Broken